What are talent assessment methods?

 3. Personality And Cultural Fit

 Something that is becoming increasingly recognised as an important factor of employment is the working environment, and whether someone is a good fit for the job and the company personality-wise.
-While personality tests are not sufficient basis for hiring decisions by themselves, they can be very helpful when used in conjunction with other recruitment tools.
+While personality tests are not a sufficient basis for hiring decisions by themselves, they can be very helpful when used in conjunction with other recruitment tools.

 Personality tests can give more information on someone's general demeanour, particularly regarding the 'big five' personality traits, also known as OCEAN: